Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Enhanced filter capability for commits with more than 1000 files changed

-There can be several commits and pull requests that have modified more than 1000 files.
-When you filter content in those commits, content is filtered first and then you would click on **Load more** link several times to see whether the file of interest is in the commit.
+Searching for a file in a commits or pull requests that have modified more than 1000 files was inefficent; you would need to click on **Load more** link several times to find the file that you interested in.
+We have improved this experience.

-Now, when you filter content in the tree view, the search for that file is done in the entire commit instead of just looking at the top 1000 files loaded.
+Now, when you filter content in the tree view, the search for that file is done across all files in the commit instead of just looking at the top 1000 files loaded.
 The performance of the commit details page is also improved when there are more than 1000 files modified.

 <img src="_img/124_02.gif"; alt="Enhanced filter in large commits" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Ctrl+S to save Wiki page

-Currently saving a wiki page pops-up a dialog that shifts the interaction from keyboard to mouse and takes several clicks to save a page.
+We heard you complain about the fact that a simple act of saving a Wiki page required multiple clicks.
 Now you can simply press Ctrl+S keyboard shortcut to save a page with a default revision message and continue editing.
+If you'd like to add a custom revision message just click on the chevron next to the save button.

 <img src="_img/124_08.png"; alt="Wiki save" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Reference work items in Wiki

-Now you can reference work items in wiki pages by pressing the # key to get a list of the most recently accessed work items and selecting the work item of interest.
+Now you can reference work items in wiki pages by pressing the '#' key to get a list of the most recently accessed work items and selecting the work item of interest.
 This is particularly useful while writing release notes, epics, specs, or other pages that require referring to a work item.

 <img src="_img/124_01.png"; alt="Reference work items in Wiki" style="border:1px solid Silver; display: block; margin: auto;" />